Anukriti007/XMLProjectIS/README.md

 ________________________________________
 **Functional Requirements**:

-List movie cards of IMDB's Top 250 Movies or Top 250 TV Shows.
+List movie cards of IMDB's Latest Top 250 Movies or Top 250 TV Shows.

-**_Scenario_**: A person can view top 250 movies in a form of a card with its poster, Title and IMDB Rating.
+**_Scenario_**: A person can view latest top 250 movies in a form of a card with its poster, Title and IMDB Rating.

 **_Dependencies_**: IMDB Movie Dataset is available and accessible.

 **_Assumptions_**: Ratings are out of 10.0

-**_Scenario_**: A person can view top 250 TV Shows in a form of a card with its poster, Title and IMDB Rating.
+**_Scenario_**: A person can view latest top 250 TV Shows in a form of a card with its poster, Title and IMDB Rating.

 **_Dependencies_**: IMDB TV Show Dataset is available and accessible.

 **_Assumptions_**: Ratings are out of 10.0

-**_Scenario_**: A person can search title from top 250 movies and TV shows.
+**_Scenario_**: A person can search title from latest top 250 movies and TV shows.

 **_Dependencies_**: IMDB Movie and TV Show Dataset is available and accessible.